Anas436/Chatbot/README.md

 **3. Vector store issues:** Check write permissions for chroma_db/ directory

-**4. Refresh browser:** Solve chat container response inconsistency due to markdown rendering
+**4. Refresh browser:** Solve chat container response inconsistency due to markdown rendering, and it has tendency to lose memory.

 ## 🤝 Contributing